Getting Started with Custom Framing

 Pros:

-• Does not require a mat or spacers (see below)
+• Does not require a mat or spacers usually (see below)

 • Less heavy than glass